Basketball in Lebanon: Lebanese Basketball League

 Lebanon's basketball league is the Lebanese Basketball League and there is also a cup competition.

-The most successful Lebanese basketball clubs are Sporting Al Riyadi Beirut and Sagesse for men, having both won the most championships in the Lebanese Basketball League, also the Arab Club Championship, WABA Champions Cup and FIBA Asia Champions Cup and Antranik SC for women, having won the Lebanese Basketball League, Arab Women's Club Basketball Championship and the WABA Champions Cup.
+The most successful men's basketball clubs are Sporting Al Riyadi Beirut and Sagesse – who contest the Beirut derby – having both won the most championships in the Lebanese Basketball League, also the Arab Club Championship, WABA Champions Cup and FIBA Asia Champions Cup.

+For women, Antranik SC is the most successful, having won the Lebanese Basketball League, Arab Women's Club Basketball Championship and the WABA Champions Cup.